mobily-enterprises/jsonreststores/README.md

 JsonRestStores is the best way to create REST stores that return JSON data.
 Rundown of features:

+**WARNING: JsonRestStore is now going through a very extensive rewrite (I am now working on improving the underlying db layer, which will change the way you define queries).
+Do not use this module till this writing is gone**.

 * **DRY approach**.
 Everything works as you'd expect it to, even though you are free to tweak things.
 * **Database-agnostic**.
 The module itself provides you with _everything_ except the data-manipulation methods, which are up to you to implement.
 * **Schema based**.
 Anything coming from the client will be validated and cast.